1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 Here we set up all the global event listeners, subscribe to the store as mentioned above, and then initially render the App.

-Simularly, when you create new DOM elements and insert them into the page, group the event listeners associated with the new eleements near where they are created.
+Similarly, when you create new DOM elements and insert them into the page, group the event listeners associated with the new elements near where they are created.

 ## #7.
 Render the State of the World Based on Data (Data Flowing Down)

-Lastly, I've got all my logic for rendering grouped in the App.render method:
+Lastly, I've got all my logic for rendering grouped in the `App.render()` method:

 ```js
 render() {